 To see this and respect this space is how she feels seen.

-But I was taught you need to ‘GET OUT THERE’...and that came naturally for me.
+But I was taught you need to ‘GET OUT THERE’...and that came more naturally for me.

 But as a parent, useless I would sit, every morning, waiting with my coffee, on a sofa full of eggshells, while she got ready for school.

-For 2 hours each morning she toiled and troubled over her hair and makeup.
+For two hours each morning she toiled and troubled over her hair and makeup.
 When it worked, and the curls and eyelines were just right, she could walk out the door relatively calm.
-But when the curl wouldn’t hold and the angle of the line was off…let’s just say, she’d be late.
+But when the curl wouldn’t hold and the angle of the line was off, let’s just say, she’d be late.